Birding by Habitat: Birding the Burn

 This class requires advance registration to ensure appropriate planning for the field experience.

-Meeting place will be communicated to registered participants.
+Meeting location and details will be communicated to registered participants closer to outing date.